dhermanns/rpi-nightscout/README.md

 in your Webbrowser.

 ## Optional: Direct access to the mongo database
-If you would direct access to the mongo database, you will have to open up the mongo db port to be accessible from outside the docker container.
-You can easily do this by modifying docker-compose.yml:
+If you would like direct access to the mongo database, you will have to open up the mongo db port to be accessible from outside the docker container.
+You can easily do this by modifying the `docker-compose.yml`:
 ```
 mongo:
   image: dhermanns/rpi-mongo:2.6.4